MetaFFI/metaffi-core/README.md

 Current official languages use Protobuf Compiler for data serialization (detailed in [Data-Type Serialization & Protobuf section](#data-otype-serialization-&-protobuf)).
 Therefore Google Protobuf need to be installed.

 **Notice:** Deployed machines (not for developers) do not need Protobuf compiler.
-It is just for development needs. `-redist` (TBD!) option in OpenFFI CLI tool will provide you with all the binaries needed for deployment.
+It is just for development needs. `-redist` (TBD!) option in MetaFFI CLI tool will provide you with all the binaries needed for deployment.

 * Go support requires `protoc-gen-go`, Protobuf's Go support which can be found [here](https://github.com/golang/protobuf).